Godley/wedding-website/pages/eat-and-drink.md

 - [The Hare and Hound, Old Warden](https://www.hareandhoundsoldwarden.com): the only pub in the village on the Shuttleworth estate.
 Good selection of local brews, mostly from Bedford.
 Food is excellent.
 - [The Black Horse at Ireland](https://blackhorseireland.com): really good food.
 Really nice professional waiters.
 - [Drink Biggleswade](https://www.drinkbiggleswade.co.uk): if you're after a broad selection of more modern, stronger beers this is the place to go.
 Being a taproom the prices are a little higher than the pubs, but it's a small and sociable bar and they'll give you tasters of whatever you ask for.
 Sells tinnies which can be taken away or drunk in, as well as 5 rotating beers on tap.

+# Misc
+- [O'Sarracino, Potton and Biggleswade](https://osarracino.co.uk): small family run italian in a wood beam building in Potton, and another in a slightly more modern building in Biggleswade.
+Booking recommended, especially in Potton.